 01 of 10

-Every tourist who comes to Spain wants to try tapas, one of the most famous of Spanish traditions.
-But many don't understand it.
-A 'tapa' is not a type of food, it's a way of eating it.
-Tapas are small portions, but they can be of anything.
-And to 'go for tapas' (tapear in Spanish) does not mean ordering a lot of dishes in one restaurant (though, of course, you can), but to bar-hop, eating a different tapa in each bar.
+Every tourist who comes to Spain wants to try tapas, one of the most famous of Spain's traditions, but many don't understand the culture around this style of dining.
+A tapa is not a type of food, it's a way of eating it.
+Tapas are small portions, but they can be of any of Spain's many traditional dishes.
+To "go for tapas" (tapear in Spanish) does not mean ordering a lot of dishes in one restaurant (though, of course, you can), but to bar-hop, eating a different tapa in each bar.

 02 of 10